Bijections for generalized Tamari intervals via orientations: Introduction

-The enumeration of intervals (i.e., pairs formed by two elements $x,x'$ with $x\leq x'$) in Tamari lattices has attracted a lot of attention~\cite{Ch06,BFP12,bousquet2013representation}, due in particular to their (conjectural) connections to dimensions of diagonal coinvariant spaces~\cite{bergeron2012higher}, and to their bijective connections to planar maps~\cite{BB09}, as well as intriguing symmetry properties~\cite{pons2018rise,Ch18}.
-Regarding $\nu$-Tamari lattices, if we let $\cI_{\nu}$ be the set of intervals in $\Tam(\nu)$, then it has recently been shown by Fang and Pr\'eville-Ratelle~\cite{FP17} that $\cG_n:=\cup_{\nu\in\{N,E\}^n}\cI_{\nu}$ (generalized Tamari intervals of size $n$) is in bijection with the set $\cN_n$ of rooted non-separable maps\footnote{A \emph{map} is a connected multigraph embedded in the plane up to continuous deformation, a \emph{rooted map} is a map with a marked corner incident to the outer face, and a map is called \emph{non-separable} (or 2-connected) if it is either the loop-map, or is loopless and $M\backslash v$ is connected for every vertex $v\in M$.} with $n+2$ edges, and more precisely that $\cG_{i,j}:=\sum_{\nu\in\mathfrak{S}(E^iN^j)}\cI_{\nu}$ is in bijection with the set $\cN_{i,j}$ of rooted non-separable maps with $i+2$ vertices and $j+2$ faces (it is known~\cite{Tu63,BT64} that $|\cN_{n}|=\frac{2(3n+3)!}{(n+2)!(2n+3)!}$ and $|\cN_{i,j}|=\frac{(2i+j+1)!(2j+i+1)!}{(i+1)!(j+1)!(2i+1)!(2j+1)!}$).
+The enumeration of intervals (i.e., pairs formed by two elements $x,x'$ with $x\leq x'$) in Tamari lattices has attracted a lot of attention~\cite{bousquet2013representation,BFP12,Ch06}, due in particular to their (conjectural) connections to dimensions of diagonal coinvariant spaces~\cite{bergeron2012higher}, and to their bijective connections to planar maps~\cite{BB09}, as well as intriguing symmetry properties~\cite{Ch18,pons2018rise}.
+A \emph{planar map} (shortly, a map) is a connected multigraph embedded in the plane, up to continuous deformation.
+A \emph{rooted map} is a map with a marked corner incident to the outer face (all maps in this article are assumed to be rooted if not specified otherwise).
+A map is called \emph{non-separable} (or 2-connected) if it is either the loop-map, or is loopless and $M\backslash v$ is connected for every vertex $v\in M$.
+Chapoton~\cite{Ch06} proved that the number of Tamari intervals of size $n$ is $\frac{2}{n(n+1)}\binom{4n+1}{n-1}$, which coincides with the number of simple triangulations with $n+3$ vertices~\cite{Tu62}.
+Bernardi and Bonichon~\cite{BB09} subsequently gave a bijective proof of this formula, relying on so-called \emph{Schnyder woods} (orientations and colorations of the inner edges in $3$ colors, with specific local constraints).
+Regarding $\nu$-Tamari lattices, if we let $\cI_{\nu}$ be the set of intervals in $\Tam(\nu)$, then it has recently been shown by Fang and Pr\'eville-Ratelle~\cite{FP17} that $\cG_n:=\cup_{\nu\in\{N,E\}^n}\cI_{\nu}$ (generalized Tamari intervals of size $n$) is in bijection with the set $\cN_n$ of non-separable maps with $n+2$ edges, and more precisely that $\cG_{i,j}:=\sum_{\nu\in\mathfrak{S}(E^iN^j)}\cI_{\nu}$ is in bijection with the set $\cN_{i,j}$ of non-separable maps with $i+2$ vertices and $j+2$ faces (it is known~\cite{BT64,Tu63} that $|\cN_{n}|=\frac{2(3n+3)!}{(n+2)!(2n+3)!}$ and $|\cN_{i,j}|=\frac{(2i+j+1)!(2j+i+1)!}{(i+1)!(j+1)!(2i+1)!(2j+1)!}$).
 They have a first recursive bijection based on parallel decompositions with a catalytic variable, and then make the bijection more explicit via certain auxiliary labeled trees.
+As shown in~\cite{fang2018trinity}, their bijection also has interesting symmetry properties, as it commutes with natural involutions on the two classes (duality on maps, and a mirror duality for Tamari intervals).